Keats/validator/README.md

 #[validate(custom = "::utils::validate_something"]
 ```

-TODO: have it return a bool and pass a `code` to the `custom` validator instead?

 ## Struct level validation
 Often, some error validation can only be applied when looking at the full struct, here's how it works here: